Objectives of the Waimea Community Dam

 - community and stakeholder engagement

-The project is divided into a series of workstreams and the team structure is amended progressively to match the evolving requirements of the project through its lifecycle, and then as the dam is commissioned into ‘business as normal’ operation.
+The project was divided into a series of workstreams and the team structure was amended progressively to match the evolving requirements of the project through its lifecycle through to ‘business as normal’ operation.

 Click on the image below to enlarge.